CruS-Modding-Infrastructure/crus-modbase/README.md

 ## Cheats

+When in-game, type CEOMINDSET and hit enter to activate the cheat prompt, which can be activated by pressing `/~.

 `NOCLIP` - Enable noclip

 - Shift-N to toggle noclip, Ctrl to fly downwards, Space to fly upwards, Shift-scroll to change flyspeed